covcom/300CEM/Week_02_The_Java_language/README.md

         android:id="@+id/inputYear"
         android:layout_width="800dp"
         android:layout_height="wrap_content"
-        android:layout_alignBaseline="@id/labelYear"
+        android:layout_alignBaseline="@+id/lableYear"
+        android:layout_alignBottom="@+id/lableYear"
         android:layout_alignLeft="@id/inputMake"
-        android:layout_marginRight="10dp"
+        android:layout_alignStart="@+id/inputMake"
         android:ems="10"
         android:hint="e.g. 1980"
         android:inputType="number" />

     <Button
-        android:id="@+id/buttonRun"
+        android:id="@+id/button"
         android:layout_width="wrap_content"
         android:layout_height="wrap_content"
-        android:layout_below="@+id/labelYear"
+        android:layout_below="@id/lableYear"
         android:layout_centerHorizontal="true"
         android:layout_marginTop="22dp"
-        android:onClick="onButtonClick"
         android:text="Run" />
  ```

- You have done something similar to this (hopefully!) in last week's lab - editing different Android tags and attributes.
+ You have done something similar to this (hopefully!) in last week's labs - editing different Android tags and attributes.
 We'll now have a closer look.
 And we'll look at them again later on during the module.

   * Views in Android (UI elements) are defined in XML using tags similar to HTML.
 Some tags have two parts i.e. opening and closing parts, such as RelativeLayout, which are usually container layouts.
 Some tags have just opening tags, and closing tags are replaced by a forward slice.
   * Attributes have an 'android:' prefix, and the values are enclosed by double quotes.